kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

 ```

 Please note that KubeDB operator has created a new Secret called `mgo-quickstart-auth` *(format: {mongodb-object-name}-auth)* for storing the password for `mongodb` superuser.
 This secret contains a `user` key which contains the *username* for MongoDB superuser and a `password` key which contains the *password* for MongoDB superuser.

-If you want to use an existing secret please specify that when creating the MongoDB object using `spec.databaseSecret.secretName`.
+If you want to use custom or existing secret please specify that when creating the MongoDB object using `spec.databaseSecret.secretName`.
 While creating this secret manually, make sure the secret contains these two keys containing data `user` and `password`.
+For more details, please see [here](/docs/concepts/databases/mongodb.md#specdatabasesecret).

 Now, you can connect to this database through [mongo-shell](https://docs.mongodb.com/v3.4/mongo/).
 In this tutorial, we are connecting to the MongoDB server from inside the pod.